vbotka/ansible-collection-freebsd/docs/source/ug_examples.rst

 **Notes:**

 * All examples comprise additional files not shown in the file' tree.
-You might want to look them over for more details.
+See them for more details.

 * Most examples comprise ``batch.sh`` that runs the commands and creates the output.

 * Most plays in ``batch.sh`` are idempotent.
-If a play has already been run, the output of such a play may show status ``ok`` instead of expected ``changed``.
+The output of such a play may show status ``ok`` instead of expected ``changed`` if the play has already been run.

 * The playbooks in the examples use dashes ``-`` in their filenames.
 For example, ``pb-iocage.yml``.